We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 As with silicone-based lube, a person may find that oil-based lubricants stain fabrics and are difficult to clean up.

-An older 2013 study found that a person may be at a higher risk of developing a yeast infection if they use oils inside the vagina.
+Additionally, a person may be at a higher risk of developing a yeast infection if they use oils inside the vagina.
 As such, oil-based lubricants may not be suitable for people susceptible to yeast infections.

 Individuals should not use oil-based products with latex condoms or other latex-based products, as they are associated with a higher risk of condom breakage.